Lana Del Rey’s ninth album is alluring, introspective and a little long – review

-Lana Del Rey, Did You Know That There’s a Tunnel Under Ocean Blvd review: Alluring, introspective and a little long
+Lana Del Rey review, Did You Know That There’s a Tunnel Under Ocean Blvd: Alluring, introspective and a little long

 Songwriter’s latest record isn’t rigid with its aesthetic and is all the better for it